 Interestingly, the Scaffold also leverages site context – it is authentic to the history of the site in that it recalls the historic street and block network, pulling Torrens Terrace into the parcel of land, and acknowledging the organisation of past housing typologies, when all homes were compact and clustered in a way that related neighbour to neighbour.

 The housing itself spans a wide range of typologies that ensures diversity through; size, spatial arrangement, bedroom make-up and combinations, siting, choice and price point.
+Housing typologies were filtered to ascertain the make-up of; tenure, bedroom numbers, social and affordable to open market housing and their location and integration.

 At the higher density end, 1, 2, and 3 bedroom apartments are included in varying building block configurations up to 6 storey’s high with commercial space at the ground floor and limited basement carparking.
 These are located at the northern and lowest portion of the site where the greatest height can be managed without adverse effects to existing neighbours.